 When a woman is busy with children, what is her obligation to daven?
-And what tefillos take priority?
+And which tefillah takes priority?

 As it is well known, women are exempt from mitzvas asei shehazman grama, mitzos that are time bound, such as tefillin, tzitzis and sukkah.
 However, the Mishna (Berachos 20a) says that while women are exempt from kriyas Shema and tefillin, they are obligated in tefillah.
 Why the exception?
 And what is the nature of this obligation?
 There is a disagreement among the Rishonim and their argument hinges on a fundamental dispute on how we understand the mitzvah of tefillah.